RadPa/Chromatin-accessibility-of-hybrids-of-D.-albomicans-and-D.-nasuta/pre-core analysis/blacklist/readme.md

 check the **blacklist.sh** for the script

-After installation keep the input (unfiltered bam) and mappability folder executable Blacklist in the same folder.
+After installation keep the input and mappability folder executable Blacklist in the same folder.
 We have generated blacklist using ATAC-seq unfiltered bam and species specific.

-Once the blacklist.bed was created for each chromosome, cat them and the Blacklist of the geome is ready